 Every year in September, places across the country throw open their doors to celebrate their heritage, community and history.
 It’s your chance to see hidden places and try out new experiences – and it’s all FREE.
-This year Heritage Open Days 10-day festival took place from Friday 11th to Sunday 20th September 2020 and is now closed.
+Last year's Heritage Open Days 10-day festival took place from Friday 11th to Sunday 20th September 2020.

 Potteries Heritage Society put up QR codes at all 27 bottle oven sites in the city, taking anyone who scanned them to over 40 pages of content about each of the sites, different types of ovens and kilns and where to find them.
 We also organised self-guided tours, with walks to ovens in Burslem and Longton and a bike ride to ovens in Hanley, Etruria, Stoke and Fenton, together with The Shirleys of Etruria walk on which we collaborated with Etruria Industrial Museum.